 Francis de Sales had a wonderful approach to holiness.
-He believed in the uniqueness of every person and recognized the variety of ways people become holy.
-He also believed firmly in respect and dialogue, especially with someone who doesn’t think like you or is from another religious tradition.
+He believed in the uniqueness of every person and recognized the variety of ways God works in people’s lives.
+That led him to believe in respect and dialogue, especially with someone who doesn’t think like you or is from another religious tradition.

 Some years ago, I visited a church in Geneva, Switzerland, center of Calvinism in the 16th century, where Francis was the Catholic bishop.
 A statue in that church (above) pictures him holding a book and a pen in his hand – not a sword.